The Hooded Man: Subject

 The man under the hood shown in the famous photo was initially reported as Ali Shallal al-Qaisi.
 Ali was detained at Abu Ghraib for several months between 2003 and 2004, where he was tortured by the U.S. forces.
 Ali was later released "on a highway away from Abu Ghraib" without being charged with a crime.
 In his description of the photographed scene, Shallal al-Qaisi states that he was standing on a rigid and "not breakable" box while he received electrical shocks via the wires tied to his hands.
 "I remember biting my tongue, my eyes felt like they were about to pop out.
-I started bleeding from under the mask and I fell down," Shallal al-Qaisi adds.
+I started bleeding from under the mask and I fell down", Shallal al-Qaisi adds.
 "He said he had only recently been given a blanket after remaining naked for days".

 The hooded man's identity was later challenged by the online magazine Salon.com after "an examination of 280 Abu Ghraib pictures it has been studying for weeks and on an interview with an official of the Army’s Criminal Investigation Command".
 Following the challenge, the New York Times stated it would investigate the case.
 Finally, the New York Times reported that "Qaissi acknowledged he is not the man in the specific photograph", though Qaissi and his lawyers say that while being shocked with wires, he was photographed in a similar position.
 During a phone conversation with the New York Times al-Qaisi said: "I know one thing.
 I wore that blanket, I stood on that box and I was wired up and electrocuted".
 The real identity of the hooded man was later reported to be Abdou Hussain Saad Faleh, nicknamed "Gilligan".
 The man was not recognized by tribal leaders or the manager of a brick factory located at the address indicated in prison records.
 It was noted that detainees often assume false identities during their time in custody.

+Publication

+The photo, along with others depicting the abuse, was first revealed to the public on CBS's 60 Minutes II program on 28 April 2004.
+Broadcast had been delayed two weeks after Air Force General Richard Myers privately appealed to Dan Rather to consider the especially volatile situation in Fallujah.
+CBS eventually went ahead with the broadcast to avoid being scooped by the New Yorker.

+It later appeared with the words "Resign, Rumsfeld" on the cover of the British magazine The Economist on 8 May 2004, and as the opening photo of Seymour Hersh's much-quoted essay on the scandal on 10 May in The New Yorker.
+It also appeared on the front page of the New York Times on 11 March 2006.
+An illustrated representation of the photo was published on the cover of The Nation on 26 December 2005 with the title "The Torture Complex".
+On 12 June 2005, the New York Times magazine published another reproduction with the title "What We Don't Talk About When We Talk About Torture."